KiraBurova/music-app/README.md

 # Music App

-An application using Deezer API to search for artists and see information about them.
+An application using Deezer API to search artists and to display their tracks.

 Tools: